tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.63.0 =
+* Fixed a bug with the Selectize library not being initialized
+* Updated the selectize library to v0.13.5
+* Reorganized JS and CSS libraries on WP admin pages

 = 1.62.0 =
 * Start using WordPress' native responsive images feature with book covers